Stuart-Mouse/lead-sheets/notes.md

 Aside:
     I think probably have a sort of #once assignment will be more easy-to-use and useful in many cases than requiring the use of an init block in scripts but probbaly only if we have the contextual block stuff

+`#once` covers the case that we only want to evaluate an expression a single time, and then that value essentially becomes static
+        this prevents the need to do a lot of setup tasks in the init block, and is something we could potentially override or reset in the editor

+`::`    the static assignment operator covers the very specific case that we want to bind the value pointer of the RHS to the LHS
+        this really only makes sense when the RHS is a malleable literal, hence why that is currently the only suported use case we could potentially use the same syntax for some kind of macro thing later on, but its an open question how useful that is and then maybe the ? syntax only mean something like 'this literal keeps the same underlying value pointer when its node gets copied' which maybe is a weird thing for the question mark to mean, so perhaps at that point we should consider changing it and also changing the flag MALLEABLE to be something like, SINGLE_UNDERLYING_VALUE (this way of handling malleable literals will require allocating some separate value even for small types, though)
+                (and it won't play as nicely with type inference or implicit casts/coercion)

 ## Error-Tolerant Execution and Evaluation